 Remember every strength is a weakness.
 If you're more attuned to the future, you are likely less attuned to the present.
 Your mind may be so future-oriented that in the present moment you fail to realize that the woman mouthing and gesturing to you is not saying, "You handsome, handsome hunk, may I have your autograph and several beads of sweat to sell on eBay for 8 trillion dollars?" but rather, "Your zipper is undone, and everyone can see your Spider-Man underwear.
 Also why is a grown man wearing Spider-Man underwear?
 Grown men should wear Ironman underwear."

 If your homeboy Confucius were alive today, would he still be a philosopher?

 Nope.
 Not practical.
-Modern philosophers earn too little money.
-They would need to choose between french fries and salted caramel ice cream when dining out.
-And that would trigger an avalanche of unhealthy philosophizing about why they majored in a subject that can't support bare life essentials like french fries and salted caramel ice cream.
+Modern philosophers are poor.
+They need to choose between french fries and salted caramel ice cream when dining out.
+And that would trigger an avalanche of unhealthy philosophizing about why they majored in a subject that can't support bare essentials like salted caramel ice cream.